vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 These are the metrics by which the throttler compares with the threshold and decides whether to accept or reject throttle checks.

-##### `ThrottlerAggregatedMysqlSelf`
+##### `ThrottlerAggregatedSelf<metric>`

-Gauge, the current metric value of the tablet.
+Gauge, the current metric value on the tablet.
 This is the result of a self-check, done continuously when the throttler is enabled.
+Available per metric:

+- `ThrottlerAggregatedSelfCustom`
+- `ThrottlerAggregatedSelfLag`
+- `ThrottlerAggregatedSelfLoadavg`
+- `ThrottlerAggregatedSelfThreads_running`

-##### `ThrottlerAggregatedMysqlShard`
+##### `ThrottlerAggregatedShard<metric>`

-Gauge, on the `PRIMARY` tablet only, this is the aggregated collected metric value from all serving shard tables, excluding the `PRIMARY`.
-The `PRIMARY` tablet continuously probes the serving tablets for this metric.
-As the default collected metric is replication lag, the aggregated value is the highest lag across the probed tablets.
+Gauge, on the `PRIMARY` tablet only, this is the aggregated collected metric value from all serving shard tables, including the `PRIMARY`.
+The value is the highest (aka _worst_) of all collected tablets.
+Available per metric:

+- `ThrottlerAggregatedShardCustom`
+- `ThrottlerAggregatedShardLag`
+- `ThrottlerAggregatedShardLoadavg`
+- `ThrottlerAggregatedShardThreads_running`

 #### Check metrics

 The throttler is checked by apps (`vreplication`, `online-ddl`, etc), and responds with status codes, "OK" for "good to proceed" or any other code for "hold off".